-(u) Employee Benefits
+(v) Employee Benefits

 The Company's subsidiaries, the VIEs and the VIEs' subsidiaries in China participate in a government mandated, multiemployer, defined contribution plan, pursuant to which certain retirement, medical, housing and other welfare benefits are provided to employees.
 PRC labor laws require the entities incorporated in China to pay to the local labor bureau a monthly contribution calculated at a stated contribution rate on the monthly basic compensation of qualified employees.
 The Group has no further commitments beyond its monthly contribution.
 The fair value of the employee benefits liabilities approximates their carrying value due to the short-term nature of these liabilities.
-Employee social benefits included as expenses in the accompanying Consolidated Statements of Comprehensive Loss amounted to RMB3,372, RMB4,049 and RMB5,851 for the years ended December 31, 2012 and 2013, and for the nine months ended September 30, 2014 (unaudited), respectively.
+Employee social benefits included as expenses in the accompanying Consolidated Statements of Comprehensive Loss amounted to RMB3,372, RMB4,049 and RMB13,731 for the years ended December 31, 2012, 2013 and 2014, respectively.

-(v) Income Tax
+(w) Income Tax